How to use a tagline in your logo?

 What Is a Tagline?

-A tagline made by a professional Logo Designer in Delhi is a signature phrase that distinguishes your product.
+A tagline made by a professional Logo Designer in India is a signature phrase that distinguishes your product.
 At its best, a tagline makes clear what you do, summarizes your value undertaking, or describes your business ethos.

-Not only are they unforgettable, but the most reliable taglines created by expert Logo Designers in Delhi NCR are enjoyable to listen to and do it again.
+Not only are they unforgettable, but the most reliable taglines created by expert Logo Designers in Delhi NCR India are enjoyable to listen to and do it again.
 Many are just as popular as a brand’s name or logo.

 - You listen to the three simple terms, “just do it,” and immediately think of Nike.
 Gillette razor is forever “the best a man can get.”